flrs/havnc/README.md

 ## Home Assistant Dashboard through VNC

-**Security**: This is will expose a unauthenticated VNC view on your network.
-Anyone on the network can access it without authentication and interact with your home assistant.
-Use this only on trusted networks.

 _Note_: This is a pre-release, it mostly works on my iPad2, most of the time, but unless you want to fiddle I'd wait a bit.